Christopher-Yang/p2p/README.md

-This collection is associated with the article "Emergence of habitual control in a novel motor skill over multiple days of practice".
+This collection is associated with the article "Control becomes habitual early on when learning a novel motor skill".
 This code generates all figures related to the point-to-point reaching task.
 Raw data is contained in the folder "Data".
 The data is further subdivided into folders for the 2-day, 5-day, and 10-day training groups, participants in each group, and blocks for each participant.
 The numerical order of the blocks correspond to the chronological order that participants performed the experiment.
 The block names correspond to the following:

       B1_baseline: 30 reaches under the baseline mapping B2 - (B5 or B14 or B29): 100 reaches under the bimanual mapping